andredesousa/quarkus-performance-testing/README.md

 # Quarkus Performance Testing with JMeter

-This is a sample project only for performance testing with [JMeter](https://jmeter.apache.org/) and [JMeter DSL](https://abstracta.github.io/jmeter-java-dsl/).
+This is a sample project for performance testing with [JMeter](https://jmeter.apache.org/) and [JMeter DSL](https://abstracta.github.io/jmeter-java-dsl/).
 The JMeter application is open source software, a 100% pure Java application designed to load test functional behavior and measure performance.
 It is recommended to have, at least, **Java 11** and [Docker](https://www.docker.com/) installed.